 Insurance companies and adjusters get a bad rap, especially in roofing sales.
 But is that really deserved?
 Elite Claim Solutions’ owner, Mike Braun, separates fact from fiction when it comes to the role of insurance companies and adjusters…

 A quality roof inspection can help mitigate disputes with the adjuster.
 Here is our list of eight tools you should be using…

 You don’t want to risk paying to replace something when it costs way less to throw a tarp over it to protect it, right?
-Plus, insurance carriers will pay for the tarp.
+Find out what you can do avoid costly tarping mistakes.